vippsas/vipps-woocommerce/README.md

 Vipps does not offer test accounts for regular users of the plugin but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
 You can then refund or cancel the purchase afterwards.

+## Why do I have to capture payments for physical products manually?

+This is because of the Norwegian law.
+You are not allowed to charge for a physical product before you ship it, without a valid reason to do so.

+You can read about it [here](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet#chapter-7).

+If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps Recurring Payments" settings in your product's settings.